Your handy guide to comparing TV and broadband deals

 What combined broadband and TV contracts are there?

-Most combined TV and broadband deals run for 12 to 18 months.
+Most combined TV and broadband or Phone and broadband deals run for 12 to 18 months.
 Once you’ve signed on the dotted line, you’ll need to see out your minimum term, or pay a cancellation fee to opt out earlier.
 Be careful: these charges can be pretty high.

 Another thing to look out for is introductory rates.
 The price you pay initially may not apply for the whole contract – it could increase at the end of your minimum term.
 You’ll need to add up the cost over the entire period when doing your comparisons.